-NIRAB was previously established in accordance with Cabinet Office guidance as a temporary advisory board, by Ministerial appointment, for a period of up to three years in duration.
+NIRAB was initially established in accordance with Cabinet Office guidance as a temporary advisory board, by Ministerial appointment, for a period of up to three years in duration.
 Its term ran from January 2014 to December 2016.

 Monitor the delivery and impact of the BEIS Nuclear Innovation Programme and recommend any amendments that may be necessary in the light of outputs from the programme and developments in the nuclear landscape.